Wet Pipe Sprinklers

 The most common type of fire sprinkler system is the wet pipe variety.
 This system is under constant water pressure and the pipes are always filled with water, so it’s constantly ready for a fire emergency.
 With a wet pipe system a sprinkler will burst open under intense heat, which activates the release of water.
 Water discharges over the hot spot, preventing fire, smoke or heat from spreading.
 It often only takes one sprinkler to fully extinguish a fire.

 Wet pipe sprinkler system for your high-rise or office building

-Because stagnant water is present at the location of every sprinkler head in a wet pipe system, there is no delay in the release of the water to the affected areas, which means the second a sprinkler head is activated, the fire is immediately suppressed.
-This is crucial in environments densely populated by people.
+Because stagnant water is present at the location of every sprinkler in a wet pipe system, there is no delay in the release of the water to the affected areas, which means the second a sprinkler is activated, the fire is immediately suppressed.
+This is crucial in environments that are densely populated by people.
 High-rise and office buildings often require that a wet pipe system be installed for the most reliable protection against fire, drastically reducing the chance that a fire will grow out of control.

 Design and engineering for new systems

 While the wet pipe system is the most common type, every building is different, which means the design and engineering of a wet pipe system will differ from building to building.
 Some buildings formerly used as warehouses that have since been converted into offices or apartments will require an entirely new system.
 This means the contractor needs to have the experience necessary to work in difficult and/or unique spaces.
 Only trust an experienced design-and-build team to assist you with your wet pipe system.